Nash, Buckinghamshire: Demography

 The most recent, 2011, census of the UK put the total population of Nash at 417.
 The population has grown sharply since the lowest recorded population total of 214, which was found in the 1961 census.
 The population previously went through a long period of decline between 1871 (when the highest total population of 460 was recorded) and 1961.

 The ethnic composition of Nash is overwhelmingly white, with just 14 individuals identifying as being from other ethnic groups in the 2011 census.
 Just over 60% of the population identify as Christian, whilst more than 37% either stated that they are not religious, or did not state their religion.

 The 2011 census also recorded that 43% of the population were in full-time employment, and 11.4% in part-time employment.
 Just 2% of the population were identified as being unemployed, which is lower than the average for Aylesbury Vale (3.1%), and England (4.4%).

 Economy

 Of the 212 members of the population in employment, the majority appear to commute to work, with some of the highest employing industries including 'Wholesale and Retail Trade; Repair of Motor Vehicles and Motor Cycles' (18.9%) and 'Manufacturing' (9.4%), neither of which take place within the village.
 Other sectors with high levels of employment include 'Professional, Scientific and Technical Activities' (13.2%) and 'Education' (12.7%).

 This contrasts greatly from some of the traditional industries which were previously common in the village.
 In 1881, the main industries of the parish were agriculture (40% of the population), and textiles (31% of the population).

 Culture and community

 Community facilities

 After the village school closed in 1948, the building was converted into a community hall for the use of the villagers.
-The hall is also available for hire, and is used to host several community events throughout the year, as well as the local youth club each week.
+The hall is available for hire, and is used for community events, including a youth club.